 Northwest Railway Museum

-The Northwest Railway Museum, based in Snoqualmie, looks to preserve the area's railroad history and in doing so also hosts an excursion train between May and October.
+The Northwest Railway Museum, based in Snoqualmie, looks to preserve the area's railroad history and in doing so also hosts train rides between May and October.
 Trains board from the restored Snoqualmie depot (a wooden structure built by the Seattle, Lake Shore & Eastern in 1890, a Northern Pacific subsidiary) and the museum hosts several special and seasonal excursions such as "A Day Out With Thomas" the tank engine.

 Remlinger Farms' Tolt River Railroad